OmarHeshamShehab/CUDA-TensorFlow-WSL-Setup/README.md

 ### 2. ✍️ Create the Installation Script

-> 💡 If the script is not already included, you can manually create it from the provided `script.txt` file:
+> 💡 Manually create it from the provided `script.txt` file:

 ```bash
 nano setup_tf_tf219.sh